Department of Neighborhood Service Reference Guide

 It is illegal for more than 3 un-related individuals to live in a dwelling unit unless the property has a rooming house license

-ASBESTOS HAZARD CONTROL EH
+ASBESTOS HAZARD CONTROL

 Removal of asbestos-containing materials must be performed by trained, State of Wisconsin certified individuals.
 In